-We in India take pride in our old age traditions and culture of family bonding.
+We in India take pride in our old age traditions and culture of family bonding; joint family.
 Indian culture thrived on family bonding.
 Once a relationship was formed, it was for life.
 The strong family bonds continue even now, though the cities have seen a shift from joint to nuclear families.

 Children are generally moving out of parental home for reasons of profession and also to a large extent, after marriage, in search of independence.
 Cases of separation/ divorce are on the increase.
 The elders, somehow, blame it on the increasing effect of western culture, but that may not be the main reason at all.

 The joint families had a major advantage of emotional, physical and financial support available within the family.
 Whenever there was a problem the entire family used to revolve around to help resolve the issue.
 The work load was equitably distributed between all family members.
 However, as the families grew bigger the requirements increased, specially of the space, living and work space both.
 Thus, the need to move to alternate places emerged.
 Job opportunities was a major reason of young adults moving base from rural to urban centers.

 Though the males apparently were the patriarchs in the family but in reality, the families revolved around the mothers, the ladies.
 It is the ladies who took care of the family, brought up children, helped maintained family bonding.
 Was, emotional support and love the only reasons for the family bonding, the reason for marriage to last till death interfered?
 Well, at the face of it, appeared so.
 However, in reality the reasons may be beyond emotions.
 In Indian families, girls, since ages, have been brought up with a mindset that their main role in life is to take care of the family, bring up children.
 The ladies were supposed to stay in home and only men folk were supposed to go out and work.